realworldocaml/book/en/foreign-function-interface.md

 let localtime = foreign "localtime" (ptr time_t @-> returning (ptr tm))
 ```

-The complete signature for this definition looks like this:
+The OCaml signature for this definition looks like this:

 ```ocaml
 open Ffi.C